StructInf/StructInf.github.io/pages/about.md

 ## Acknowledgement

-Will update this section before ICML 2024.
+Will update this section before NeurIPS 2024.

 ## Update Plan

+- We will document the benchmark with 'Read the Docs'.

 - We will update the page "Teams" with more details after the publish of the paper.